iron gate which is usually open for local

 The Nan Jie Housing Management Institute, a remanant from revolutionary days, across from Shan Hua Monastery 's Main South Gate.

-crumbling City Walls are accesible.
+crumbling City Walls are accessible.
 After a steep climb to the top of the now sandy piles of remains of the originally mud-brick walls, one is rewarded with a view of the surrounding city and barely recognizable remains of the South Gate

 reinforcements.
 Looking North one has a magnificent view of the Shan Hua Monastery with its ancient and paintless Halls.
 Down below are the old houses, now mostly abondonned except for few hangers on who stay , for now.